oleksandr-dubrov/bluetube/README.md

     ; enter your device ID in the line below deviceID=YOUR_RECEIVER_DEVICE_ID

-If *bluetooth.cfg* is not found, then please create it manually.
+If *bluetooth.cfg* is not found, the script prints the template of the configuration file.
+Edit this template and save to *bluetube.cfg* in the script's directory.
+Likely, it happens when the script is run for the first time.

 5 Run.